unhingedporter/DataStructureMustKnow/js/domain/Object.md

 Caveats: Not reusable for deep comparison

+Note:
+In JavaScript, every primitive gets it’s own memory space when declared.
+When assigned a value, that value goes into the memory space.
 --------------------------------------------------------------------------------------------------
     Deep comparing objects:
     Known issues (well, they have very low priority, probably you'll never notice them):